 PRODUCE: NUTRITIONAL HIGHLIGHTS – FEBRUARY

-Broccoli is the star player in this dish.
+Broccoli is the star player in this stuffed potato dish.
 Typically, the peak season is October, through April, and I have been getting TONS of it in the last few months.
 It is an extremely nutrient dense vegetable, packed with fiber, folate, Vitamins A and K as well as certain antioxidants such as lutein and zeaxanthin.
-It also contains phytochemical to help prevent certain cancers.
+It also contains phytochemicals to help prevent certain cancers.
 Did you know that a half cup contains 84 percent of the daily recommended value of Vitamin C?
 Who said you have to get vitamin C from citrus only!
 Put some broccoli in my mouth!

-Russet potatoes are available year round, but this meal could easily be made with a seasonally grown potato that is on sale or in abundance at the local farmers markets.
+Russet potatoes are available year round, but this meal could easily be made with a seasonally grown potato that is on sale or in abundance at the local farmers’ markets.
 These large brown baking potatoes have a high starch content which makes them great for mashing.
-In fact, they are typically only grown in the US, so when european chefs head home, they will often take a bag of russets because they are unlike any potato found overseas.
-The peel is packed with nutrients and the whole potato is a great source of Vitamin B6, manganese, Vitamin C, folate, niacin, magnesium, iron and fiber.
+In fact, they are typically only grown in the US, so when European chefs head home, they will often take a bag of russets because they are unlike any potato found overseas.
+The peel is packed with nutrients and the whole potato is a great source of Vitamin B6, manganese, Vitamin C, folate, niacin, magnesium, iron, and fiber.
 They are also extremely nutrient dense in Potassium, almost double the amount that is in bananas.
 Is that why I crave french fries?
 That must be it.
 I am low in potassium on Chik-fil-a days.
 We will go with that….